meiflin123/testbuilder/README.md

 ## About the project:

-// Given a credit card number, this function should return a string with the
+// Given a credit card number, this function should return a string with the </br>
-// name of a network, like 'MasterCard' or 'American Express'
+// name of a network, like 'MasterCard' or 'American Express'</br>
 // Example: detectNetwork('343456789012345') should return 'American Express'